FOLLOW US

 If you get into trouble during hiking, skiing, adventure travel or extreme sports, the emergency response may be limited.

 Off-piste skiing is very dangerous.
 It can be difficult to get accurate information on mountain conditions, including avalanche risks.
-Read our information on staying safe during skiing and winter sports.
+Read preparing for winter sports abroad.

-If you’re trekking, mountaineering, climbing, off-piste skiing or doing other extreme sports, consider going with specialist guides.
+If you’re doing extreme sports, consider going with specialist guides.
 Many insurance policies will not cover damage to rental equipment or skiing off-piste without a guide.

 Be aware that safety standards in Georgia may not be as high as those in the UK.
 For example, several people were injured when a ski lift at Gudauri malfunctioned in 2018 and a tourist helicopter crashed near Stepantsminda (Kazbegi) in 2019.